Tumii Je Amar Maa

 Tumii Je Amar Maa is an Indian Bengali drama television series which premiered on 6 June 2022 on Colors Bangla and digital platform Voot.
 The series is produced by Snigdha Basu and Sani Ghose Ray under the banner of Acropoliis Entertainment.
-It stars Priya Mondal, Suman Dey and Aradhaya Biswas.
+It stars Priya Mondal, Suman Dey and Aradhaya Biswas (Oindrila Saha).

 Plot

 The show revolves around a single father Aniruddha Roy Chowdhury, a simple girl Arohi and Aniruddha's daughter Arohi 'Aru' Chowdhury.

 Aru desperately searches for her mother.
 Later, Aru wished that Arohi become her mother but Aniruddha doesn't want to remarry.
 Aru is kidnapped, but Arohi saves her while Aniruddha starts a police investigation to find Aru and mistakenly believes that Arohi kidnapped his daughter, so Arohi is arrested.

 Later, Arohi is soon to marry Manik but with the help of Aniruddha, Aru kidnaps her to prevent the wedding.
 Shibani asks Arohi to work in her house, to befriend little Aru but Arohi feels that it's a governess job.
 Later, she accepts the job.